Heartbreak Ridge: Plot

-Ring and Highway advance on the position, but come under heavy fire from two armored cars and infantry.
+Ring and Highway advance on the position, but come under fire from two armored cars and infantry.
 The platoon hides inside an abandoned building, but when the Cubans attack, platoon radioman Profile is killed and his radio destroyed, impeding direct communication.
 Ring proposes making a long-distance call to Camp Lejeune for air support and sends Jones to repair the phone line before borrowing a credit card to complete the call, but enemy fire severs the line as he completes calling in the coordinates for an air-strike.
 Unsure if the call went through, Highway goes to put out a marker for the air support to locate the position, but is fired upon and knocked unconscious.
 Assuming that Highway is dead, the platoon exits the building to engage the Cubans, but then the air support arrives and repels the enemy.
-Ring and a revived Highway then disregard Powers' order, advance upon and take the position, and capture and detain the Cuban soldiers.
+Ring and a revived Highway then disregard Powers' order, take the position, and capture the Cuban soldiers.

 Major Powers arrives with Webster, reprimands Ring and threatens Highway with a court-martial.
-However, the commanding officer of the regiment to which Powers' battalion belongs, Colonel Meyers (a combat veteran who had served in the same battalion as Highway in the Vietnam War), arrives by helicopter and after listening to Powers' and Highway's reports, commends Highway and punishes Powers with transfer back to his former support unit for discouraging the Recon Marines' aggressive fighting spirit.
+However, the commanding officer of the regiment to which Powers' battalion belongs, Colonel Meyers (a veteran who served in the same battalion as Highway in the Vietnam War), arrives by helicopter and after learning of what has happened, commends Highway and punishes Powers with transfer back to his former support unit for discouraging the Recon Marines' fighting spirit.

-Highway and his men are warmly received upon returning to the States.
-Jones informs Highway that he is going to re-enlist and make a career in the Corps, while Highway confides to Jones he is taking mandatory retirement.
+Highway and his men are warmly received upon returning to the States, with the 1st Marine Division Band playing the official Marine Corps march.
+Jones informs Highway that he is going to re-enlist and make a career in the Corps, while Highway reveals that he is taking mandatory retirement.
+Aggie is waiting for him in the stands, and the two of them walk off together.